sethblackburn/Java-Demo-Projects/README.md

 # Java-Demo-Projects

-Projects created for the purpose of demonstrating my capabilities as a Java coder
+This repository contains projects that were coded for the purpose of demonstrating my capabilities as a Java coder.